janetriley/bloom_filter/readme.txt

 Arrays make lookup simple if you know the index something is stored at.
 The Bloom Filter maintains a lookup dict, where the key is the hashed term and the value is the index in the array.
 It maintains a pointer to the next index to insert at.
 The bit vectors will increase their size as necessary behind the scenes.

 I switched the boolean vector for a bytearray after the first pass, and broke the vector classes out of the filter to make it easier to experiment.
 One byte-length element in an array will be smaller than one pointer-length element in a list.
 If I tried a third kind of structure I would take a hard look at using inheritance for the bit vectors, to abstract out repetitions.

 I made a C++-flavored assumption that it would be better to allocate vectors in chunks.
 I started with big 1024 chunks, but as the hashing got more efficient, the final size dropped.
 I ended with a growth factor of 10.

 MAKE IT RIGHT
 How do I know if it's right?
 It should  use little memory, be fast, and provide few false positives.
 This isn't for a real project, so there's no performance target.
 I aimed for smaller and more correct.

-How do I know if something's a false positive, without loading a hugew wordlist into memory?
+How do I know if something's a false positive, without loading a huge wordlist into memory?
 Assuming the wordlist is unique, it should report a term is not contained before it's inserted, and contained afterward.  test.py::test_false_positives() checks this.

 ***********
 KNOWN ISSUE